AWGL/trio-panels/README.md

 - Once you have the necessary BED files, follow the instructions in **Section 5.
 Applying a panel to the trio variant report** to apply the panel(s).

-- Once the script has run, let the scientist know that the results are ready.
+- Once the script has run, let the clinical scientist know that the results are ready.

 ---